panoply/spx/docs/site/connection.md

 ---
-title: 'Connection'
+title: 'Usage'
 permalink: '/connection/index.html'
 layout: docs.liquid
-position: 3
+order: 2
 sidebar:
-  - 'spx:prefetch'
-  - 'spx:visit'
-  - 'spx:fetch'
-  - 'spx:store'
-  - 'spx:render'
+  - 'Connected'
-  - 'spx:load'
+  - 'Options'
 ---

-# Connection
+# Usage

-To initialize, call `spx.connect()` in your bundle preferably before anything else is loaded.
-By default, the entire `<body>` fragment is replaced upon each navigation.
+An SPX connection is how the module is initialized.
+Because SPX takes control of your SSR navigation it is recommended that mended which you can By default, the entire `<body></body>`{:.language-html} </code> fragment is replaced upon each navigation.
 You should define a set of `targets[]` whose inner contents change on a per-page basis.Consider leveraging the pre-fetching capabilities for the most optimal performance.

 > The typings provided in this package will describe each option in good detail, below are the defaults.
 Settings are optional.